Drink Wise, Age Well.

-In partnership with Royal Voluntary Service and Addaction, SASS will be part of a portfolio of projects which will improve health and well-being for people age 50 and over who are at risk of developing alcohol dependency.
+In partnership with Royal Voluntary Service and Addaction, SASS was part of a portfolio of projects which aimed to improve health and well-being for people age 50 and over who are at risk of developing alcohol dependency.

 Alcohol use in the over 50’s is having a real impact on society - over the last decade there has been increasing numbers of alcohol related deaths among the 55-74 year olds; a 53% increase in women and 87% for men (Office of National Statistics, 2012).
 The over 50’s may at times face stressful life transitions such as retirement, or the loss of a loved one.
 This can be a challenging time that can leave people at risk of turning to alcohol as a coping mechanism.